fabianwilflingsederxxxl/techstack-tutorial/10-get-data-via-github/Readme.md

 //[...]
 ```

-If we request the tutorials page root path we request the first Readme page, otherwise do normal linking!
-The linking on that GitHub content is done via `<a>`-links so we always request the page fully, but you now have the full tutorial you just played through right on your platform.
+If we request the tutorials page root path, we request the first Readme page, otherwise just do normal linking!
+The linking on that GitHub content is done via `<a>` links so we always request the page fully, but you now have the full tutorial you just played through right on your platform.

-To finish up the process delete the documents folder in public and test your application!
+To finish up the process, delete the documents folder in public and test your application!

 Thank you for playing it through, please feel free to add a pull request or open an issue if you have any questions!
 We might add another chapter about testing in the future.